dynnian/gplan/README.md

-# clido
+# gplan

-Clido is an awesome CLI to-do list management application that helps you keep track of your projects and tasks efficiently.
+gplan is an awesome CLI to-do list management application that helps you keep track of your projects and tasks efficiently.

 ## Table of Contents